One Game for the Price of Two

 people who have purchased the other

-Of course, this means that those same characters, subplots, and mons
+Of course, this means that those same characters, subplots, and Mons

 are now effectively interchangeable in the overall scheme of things, thus making characterization inconvenient.
 Also, anyone who doesn't have access to large gatherings of people with the other versions of the game is likely screwed.

-Of course, if you want to acquire both versions yourself, this not only means twice the money (to purchase them with), but twice your free time (to actually play
+And of course, if you want to acquire both versions yourself, this not only means twice the money (to purchase them with), but twice your free time (to actually play

 Compare the Old Save Bonus